kuzhylol/led-candle-avr/README.md

-The Algorithm of the imitation **burning candle** which is based on AVR Atmega 328/p
+The avr bare-metal fast-PWM for burning imitation
 ---------------------------------------------------------------------------------
 The researches have shown that candle has a 16 stages of burning by certain probability distribution.